 Dissociative identity disorder is a complex condition to diagnosis because of the nature of symptoms.
 Signs of Split Personality Disorder can mask as so many other conditions that it may be difficult for a Split Personality Disorder survivor to pinpoint the root cause of their issues.
-The disorder is so misunderstood that some psychologist are skeptical of its existence.
-People suffering from Split Personality Disorder are often misdiagnosed with schizophrenia, biopolar, or psychosis.
+The disorder is so misunderstood that some psychologists are skeptical of its existence.
+People suffering from Split Personality Disorder are often misdiagnosed with schizophrenia, bipolar, or psychosis.
 Moreover, the nature of the disorder makes it hard for suffers to want to connect with the memories or trauma that caused their dissociation.
 Those dealing with Split Personality Disorder often want to dissociation from the condition itself, making it even harder to diagnosis.
 To help, we have compiled a list of some obvious and hidden signs of Split Personality Disorder.

 Mood Swings